Rusek23/Rusek23/README.md

 <h1>Hi, I'm Andrew! </h1>

-I am a 31 year old graduate, with a Bachelors of Physics, transitioning into the field of Information Technology.
+I am a 31 year old graduate from Wayne State University, with a Bachelors of Physics, transitioning into the field of Information Technology.
 I am currently studying for the CompTIA A+ certification which I plan to take in under a month.
 I have been interested in technology from a young age and only recently have made the decision to follow that path into a career.
 My studies in physics have helped me understand the universe and the laws that govern it.
 When it came to specializing and following the path of physics I could not come to a decision on what was more interesting other than Information Technology with a path towards Security.

 <h2>👨‍💻 Information Technology/Cyber Security Projects:</h2>